 MEDIACOM.
 In an effort to keep customers safe during the coronavirus pandemic, Mediacom will be placing a moratorium and discontinuing service shut offs and late fees for 60 days.
 Reduced cost to low-income families during COVID-19 pandemic.
 Low-income families in the Mediacom service area can sign up for 12 months of their Access Internet 60 Broadband service for $19.99/month instead of $29.99/month with 60 days of complimentary Connect2Compete service.
 Also, Mediacom is increasing Internet speeds for the Internet Essentials service from 10/1 Mbps to 25/3 Mbps their low-cost internet program.
 Complementary access to all Madiacom Xtream Wi-Fi Hotspots will be offered for at least 60 days.

 NICOR GAS.
-In response to the economic hardships that residential and business customers may experience due to the COVID-19 pandemic, Nicor Gas will suspend service disconnections until April 30 for residential and commercial customers.
+In response to the economic hardships that residential and business customers may experience due to the COVID-19 pandemic, Nicor Gas will suspend service disconnections through the end of the crisis for residential and commercial customers.
 Customers needing assistance with paying their bill should contact their customer care team for payment and energy assistance options as well as information about the Nicor Gas Sharing Program (one-time grants to qualified residential customers).

 EDUCATION / ENRICHMENT RESOURCES FOR REMOTE LEARNING